bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Endnotes.md

 26. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106.

-27. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment,

-    Miscellaneous Hostel Reports, RIMS ID #1209, box 9, Student Enrolment in Hostels, 1967–1975.
+27. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, Miscellaneous Hostel Reports, RIMS ID #1209, box 9, Student Enrolment in Hostels, 1967–1975.
 [RCN-007181]

-28. TRC, NRA, Government of Northwest Territories Archives, file 600-1-1, part 1A, Education, Schools

-    – General Policy, 1962–1969, Archival box 202-4, Archival Acc.
-G-1979-003, P. Piché to R. J. Orange,

-    27 May 1964.
+28. TRC, NRA, Government of Northwest Territories Archives, file 600-1-1, part 1A, Education, Schools – General Policy, 1962–1969, Archival box 202-4, Archival Acc.
+G-1979-003, P. Piché to R. J. Orange, 27 May 1964.
 [GCU-000178]

-29. TRC, NRA, Diocese of Mackenzie – Yellowknife, NWT, Grandin College – Administration Files,

-    Miscellaneous Papers, Letter Sent on Behalf of Bishop P. Piché and his Diocesan Council, 4 June
+29. TRC, NRA, Diocese of Mackenzie – Yellowknife, NWT, Grandin College – Administration Files, Miscellaneous Papers, Letter Sent on Behalf of Bishop P. Piché and his Diocesan Council, 4 June \1985.

-    \1985.
 [GCU-800247]

-30. TRC, NRA, Anglican Church of Canada, General Synod Archives, ACC-MSCC-GS 75-103, series

-    2.15, box 27, file 8, St. Peter’s Mission, Hay River, Diocese of Mackenzie River, Parish History, n.d.;

-    [AAC-087477] Hay River Slides, Alf.
+30. TRC, NRA, Anglican Church of Canada, General Synod Archives, ACC-MSCC-GS 75-103, series 2.15, box 27, file 8, St. Peter’s Mission, Hay River, Diocese of Mackenzie River, Parish History, n.d.; [AAC-087477] Hay River Slides, Alf.
 J. Vale, n.d.
 [AAC-087480]

-31. The Hay River residential school is listed in the 1937–38 Indian Affairs annual report (Canada,

-    *Annual Report of the Department of Indian Affairs, 1938,* 231), but not in the 1938–39 annual report

-    (Canada, *Annual Report of the Department of Indian Affairs, 1939*, 265).
+31. The Hay River residential school is listed in the 1937–38 Indian Affairs annual report (Canada, *Annual Report of the Department of Indian Affairs, 1938,* 231), but not in the 1938–39 annual report (Canada, *Annual Report of the Department of Indian Affairs, 1939*, 265).

-32. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106; Canada, *Annual*

-    *Report of the Department of Indian Affairs, 1959–1960*, 96.
+32. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106; Canada, *Annual* *Report of the Department of Indian Affairs, 1959–1960*, 96.

-33. TRC, NRA, No document location, no document file source, B. Pusharenko, Inuvik, NWT,

-    “Demolition of Former Residential School Called for to Put Bad Memories to Rest,” *Edmonton*

-    *Journal*, 13 August 1998.
+33. TRC, NRA, No document location, no document file source, B. Pusharenko, Inuvik, NWT, “Demolition of Former Residential School Called for to Put Bad Memories to Rest,” *Edmonton* *Journal*, 13 August 1998.
 [GNN-000298-0026]

-34. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106; Canada, *Annual*

-    *Report of the Department of Indian Affairs, 1959–1960*, 96.
+34. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106; Canada, *Annual* *Report of the Department of Indian Affairs, 1959–1960*, 96.

-35. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, ECE

-    [02330-6, 004508], Government of NWT, Yellowknife, NWT, Peter L. McKlusky to Territorial

-    Auditor, 17 December 1975.
+35. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, ECE [02330-6, 004508], Government of NWT, Yellowknife, NWT, Peter L. McKlusky to Territorial Auditor, 17 December 1975.
 [SHU-000074-0000]

 36. Canada, *Annual Report of the Department of Indian Affairs, 1958–1959*, 106.

 37. TRC, NRA, Government of Northwest Territories – Education, Culture and Employment, Misc.
 Correspondence, 1991–1994, Transfer No. 1531, box 5, C. McLean to J. Stad, 24 June 1994.
-[AHU-

-    004085]
+[AHU004085]

-38. TRC, NRA, Library and Archives Canada, RG10, volume 6054, file 265-1, part 1, Chas Stewart to A.

-    E. MacLean, 22 May 1930.
+38. TRC, NRA, Library and Archives Canada, RG10, volume 6054, file 265-1, part 1, Chas Stewart to A. E. MacLean, 22 May 1930.
 [SRS-000300]

 Endnotes • 517